Table of Contents

-Coursedog’s catalog product gives institutions the option to customize their public catalog fully, from the color of web elements to including branded assets like logos in the navigation and footer.
+Coursedog’s Online Catalog gives institutions the option to customize their public catalog fully, from the color of web elements to including branded assets like logos in the navigation and footer.

-One of Coursedog’s most asked about features is the HTML snippet function.
-In the Website Settings tab within Settings, users have the ability to inject HTML snippets before the page (as a header) or after the page (as a footer).
+One of Coursedog’s most asked about features is the ability to embed custom HTML snippets before the page (as a header) or after the page (as a footer).

 HTML Snippet Best Practices

 As a best practice, HTML snippets should be delivered fully standalone.
 That means the HTML renders correctly without depending on any external CSS.
 This website is a great resource to ensure that this is the case.
 If the code is pasted into the “HTML” rectangle, and the resulting image looks correct in the “Result” rectangle on the bottom right of the page, the snippet should be good to use.